kontent-ai/delivery-sdk-js/README.md

 ## Working with content types

-To retrieve information about your content types, use `getItem` or `getItems` method
+To retrieve information about your content types, use `getType` or `getTypes` method.

 ### Get single content type